Italy's center-right wins in local elections, in blow to Renzi

 At 46 percent, turnout was very low by Italian standards, with many of the 4.3 million eligible voters probably choosing to go to the beach on the sweltering summer Sunday rather than the ballot box.

-Sunday's vote was one of the last before a general election due by the end of May 2018, but it may not be a reliable indicator of what will happen then.
+Sunday's vote -- the second round for cities where no one candidate won more than 50 percent two weeks ago -- is one of the last before a general election due by the end of May 2018, but it may not be a reliable indicator of what will happen then.

 The first-past-the-post voting system used at the municipal level, which favors coalitions, may not be replicated at a national level, where a proportional system is now in place.

-Sunday's result could help unite center-right parties which are in competition at the national level.
+But Sunday's result could help unite center-right parties which are in competition nationally.
 Their strong showing suggests if they come together under a single leader they would be a force to be reckoned with at the general election.

-"The center-right must be united to govern, no matter the electoral law," said Renato Brunetta, the head of Forza Italia in the lower house of parliament.

 The center-right triumphed in 15 of the largest cities in Sunday's run-off, including Verona, Monza, Como, Piacenza and Pistoia, compared with four for the center-left.

-The center-right took over 12 cities the center-left had governed.
+Overall, the center-right won 79 cities over both rounds of voting, gaining control of 25 new cities, while the center-left won 76, losing 30 administrations, Forza Italia spokeswoman Deborah Bergamini said.

+"We knew the winds had shifted," Bergamini told Reuters.
+"This is a major setback for the PD."

 Genoa is the latest of a string of defeats in the PD's traditional strongholds.
 Last year it lost Turin, Italy's fourth-largest city, and the capital Rome, both to the 5-Star Movement, which was only founded eight years ago.